Music Education, PhD

 Admission

-Applicants with good academic records from fully accredited universities and colleges will be considered for admission to graduate study at Case Western Reserve University.
-Admission must be recommended by the department or professional school of the university in which the applicant proposes to study and must be approved by the dean of graduate studies.
+Applicants with strong academic records from fully accredited universities and colleges are encouraged to apply to the School of Graduate Studies.
+Admission requires a recommendation from the department or professional school in which the applicant intends to study, and approval by the dean of graduate studies.

 Graduate Policies